Why The Crisis May Make Powerful Corporations Even More Powerful

 "I hurriedly went and updated my LinkedIn page because it said that I was still a student in law school, which was accurate as of 12 years ago," Ramamurti says.
 Ramamurti's updated LinkedIn profile now reflects that he was, until recently, Elizabeth Warren's deputy policy director.
 It still doesn't mention, however, that his first job out of Yale Law School, in 2007, was an internship with the Boston Red Sox the same year they won the World Series.

 Ramamurti's new oversight job was a lonely one at first.
-Not only was he working from his home in Washington D.C., but for weeks after his appointment, Ramamurti was the only official serving on the commission.
-Holed up in his house with his wife, a five- and three-year-old, and an energetic dog, he has been trying to monitor the multitrillion-dollar rescue of the American economy.
+Not only was he working from his home in Washington, D.C., but for weeks after his appointment, Ramamurti was also the only official serving on the commission.
+Holed up in his house with his wife, a 5- and 3-year-old, and an energetic dog, he has been trying to monitor the multitrillion-dollar rescue of the American economy.

 Along the way, Ramamurti has grown increasingly worried that small and medium-sized businesses are getting crushed as big corporations make out like bandits.

 As Americans shelter in their homes, they're cutting spending at small businesses and sending an even greater share of money to companies like Amazon, Facebook, and Google.
 It's why Google's former CEO Eric Schmidt predicts the pandemic will cause Big Tech to get even bigger.
-Gigantic corporations, which have deep pockets, fancy accountants, huge legal teams, and access to international financial markets, are also better equipped to weather shocks than your local hardware store or small manufacturing company.
+Gigantic corporations, which have deep pockets, fancy accountants, huge legal teams and access to international financial markets, are also better equipped to weather shocks than your local hardware store or small manufacturing company.
 For instance, big corporations are more likely to do well in bankruptcy court than small and medium-sized companies, according to a recent Brookings Institution study.
 This is particularly the case when bankruptcy courts are clogged — as they're expected to be with the COVID-19 crisis.

 Congress has tried to help small businesses.
 The new Payroll Protection Program provides loans to cover up to two months of their operations.
 It's relatively generous; businesses that keep their employees on the payroll don't have to pay their loan back.
 Congress has provided $659 billion for the program, but with small businesses across the entire nation in serious distress, observers believe it's not close to enough.